 Show A Performances: February 3, 5, 7, 2009

 Cliques That Click

-Four women share their experiences, both past and present, with eating disorders.
-In their attempt to express themselves, we explore the various types of damage caused by negative body images to women and girls of all ages.
-The performances of Cliques That Click fall during National Eating Disorder Awareness week.
+Four women shared their experiences, both past and present, with eating disorders.
+In their attempts to express themselves, we explored the various types of damage caused by negative body images to women and girls of all ages.
+The performances of Cliques That Click fell during National Eating Disorder Awareness week.

 Surface Tension by Elyne Quan

 Before working on this play, I had never questioned my feelings toward my heritage as a Canadian woman of Chinese descent.
 When David and I decided to work on Surface Tension, I had no idea this experience would lead me to discover so many things about myself.
 I found myself relating to Elyne Quan’s character on so many levels, which helped me to come to terms with some of the issues relating to my own ethnicity.

 I think I can speak for most people born in Canada who are part of a visual minority, that we often feel we are not fully Canadian nor fully the ethnicity of our respective backgrounds, sometimes even to the point of denying one at the expense of the other.
 We feel our ethnicity limits the way in which people view us.
 This show inspired reflection, led audiences to come to terms with their own ethnicity and identity, and helped them realize our exterior is only a small portion of who we really are.

 Bittergirl was a darkly hysterical romp through the lives of three women and the men who dumped them; an irrepressibly upbeat comic exploration of abandonment and resilience.
 It introduced three women, A, B, and C whose somewhat generic man, D, sets the piece in motion by announcing to each of them that the relationship was over and he was leaving.
 In response, the women went from shock to grief to anger to relief and finally, to vengeance.